Taggin' MP3 v1.4.5 Help

 At this time, Taggin' MP3 only supports single character mappings.
 When Taggin' MP3

-tries to generate an ID3 tag, it will replace any instances of source characters
+tries to generate an ID3 tag, it will replace any instances of source character

 with destination character.
 The destination character can be null (empty)

-if you desire.
+if desired.
 If this is the case, any instances of source character will be

 box below the filters box.